High School Preparation

 To see a list of the courses you will need to complete in high school to be eligible for admission, please visit Undergraduate Admissions.

 The Tickle College of Engineering has established admissions criteria for incoming freshmen based on several performance criteria, including completion of core academic subjects, GPA scores on these subjects, and standardized test (SAT or ACT) scores.
-A Success Prediction Indicator (SPI) number of 60 and a math ACT of 25 or a math SAT of 590 if taken after March 2016 (math SAT of 570 if taken before March 2016) are minimum standards used for admission to the Tickle College of Engineering.
-The admitted class may also be limited by space available in the College.
+A Success Prediction Indicator (SPI) number of 60 and a math ACT of 25 or a math SAT of 590 if taken after March 2016 (math SAT of 570 if taken before March 2016) are minimum standards used for admission to the college.
+The admitted class may also be limited by space available in the college.
 The SPI is calculated by adding an individual’s ACT mathematics score to 10 times their core high school GPA (based on a 4.0 scale).
 For information on what constitutes core high school courses, please consult the admission website: Undergraduate Admissions.

 SPI EXAMPLE: A student with a high school core GPA of 3.5 and an ACT mathematics score of 28 would have an SPI of 63 using the formula (3.5 X 10) + 28 = 63.
 SAT scores are converted to an equivalent ACT score to perform this calculation.